The insomnia club is not one I begged to join! – I bet you didn’t, either.

 - It reduced the struggle at night, so I wasn’t tearing my hair out in hopes of sleep.

 - Amazingly, it helped me be myself the next day, with better health and energy,

 - And as a great bonus, it opened the door to restful sleep.

-For the remaining year of that chronic insomnia journey (which turned out was due to two medications interacting) I investigated deep rest.
+For the remaining year of that chronic insomnia journey, I investigated deep rest.
 It was clear that many things stood in its way – that yammering mind, anxiety, startling noises, loneliness.

 How I got here

 I’ve authored four books on brain function, personal energy, and of course, Restful Insomnia.
-I earned a degree in community affairs/ counseling, and graduated the Coaches Training Institute, one of the few programs certified by the International Coach Federation.
-My certifications include hypnosis and neuro-linguistic programming, and I’ve voraciously studied many personal development modes and communication, such as meditation, yoga, somatic experience, Reiki, and more.
+I earned a degree in community affairs focused on counseling, and graduated the Coaches Training Institute, one of the few programs certified by the International Coach Federation.
+My certifications include hypnosis and neuro-linguistic programming (NLP), and I’ve avidly studied many personal development modes and communication, such as meditation, yoga, energy psychology, somatic body healing, Reiki, and more.